-1. If you are connected to the VPN (see Section 1 above), you can directly connect to misfit.anu.edu.au.
+- 1. If you are connected to the VPN (see Section 1 above), you can directly connect to malice.anu.edu.au.
 However, if you are outside the ANU network and you cannot use the VPN client for some reason, there is still another possibility to connect to the MSO servers.
 This requires you to first connect to a specific server at MSO that is accessible from the outside world.
-This server is called 'msossh1.anu.edu.au'.

-2. In order to connect to misfit.anu.edu.au, we simply connect to msossh1.anu.edu.au first and then ssh from msossh1.anu.edu.au to misfit.anu.edu.au.
-But in order to make our life easier, especially when copying files between remote computers, we can set up an ssh tunnel.
-Do this by adding/modifying the following lines in your .ssh/config: Host misfit
+This server is called 'msossh1.anu.edu.au'. - 2.
+In order to connect to malice.anu.edu.au, we simply connect to msossh1.anu.edu.au first and then ssh from msossh1.anu.edu.au to malice.anu.edu.au.
+But in order to make our life easier, especially when copying files between remote computers, we can set up an ssh tunnel (in order to avoid the two-step process of first connecting/copying to msossh1.anu.edu.au and then to malice.anu.edu.au).
+Do this by adding/modifying the following lines in your .ssh/config: